 In South Africa For many female public transport passengers, the advent of e-hailing services such as Uber and Taxify were seen as a safer and more reliable alternative

-This month, February 2019, four men, one an Uber driver, are in court on charges of rape.
-In 2016, four women reported that they had been gang-raped by their Uber driver and his accomplices in four separate incidents in the Randburg area.
+However, This month, (February 2019) four men, one an Uber driver, are in court on charges of rape.
+In 2016, four women reported that they had been gang-raped by their Uber driver and his accomplices in four separate incidents in the Randburg area of Johannesburg South Africa.
 Uber driver Elias Mankgane and his accomplices Daniel Maswikaneng, Treasure Bonga and Themba Mkhwanazi, who allegedly hid in the boot of the car when passengers were being picked up, have all pleaded not guilty to charges of kidnapping, robbery, assault and rape.
 One of the survivors was allegedly raped in front of her partner.
 Another survivor has openly identified herself as Susan Dey, singer Tamara Dey’s mother.

 Ulrich Roux, legal representative for the women, said they planned to launch a civil suit against Uber.